I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 And here is the comparison after the adjustment:

 Assuming the timestamp shift is the correct action, this raises the question: “How on Earth do you know what the time shift is?”
-There will obviously be algorithmic ways to correct, but… Jeez, good luck, Ray!
-I do it by visually aligning peaks and troughs, but what if those visual cues are wrong on one of the sensor’s data?
+There will obviously be algorithmic ways to determine the required shift, but… Jeez, good luck, Ray!
+I do it by visually aligning peaks and troughs, but what if those visual cues are wrong in one of the sensor’s data points?

 @Ray, @Rob.
 What do you think?